Capitals: Alex Ovechkin's Injury To Open Training Camp Is 'Nothing Significant'

 ARLINGTON, V.A. — The Washington Capitals got good news on the injury front on Thursday, as captain Alex Ovechkin’s lower-body ailment to open training camp is nothing serious.

-The 40-year-old, who is entering his 21st NHL season, will meet with reporters at 3:15 p.m.
+The 40-year-old, who is entering his 21st NHL season, did not skate on Thursday or Friday.